shadelx/node-api/README.md

 # Todo API 2

-This is a REST API using Node.js abd SQL with authentication functionality using JWT token
+This is a REST API using Node.js and SQL with authentication functionality using JWT token

 ## Installation
 For this project we user npm package manager